CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

 - Add a bestiary/monster manual section.
 - Implement game rule references or a digital rulebook section.
 - Implement Hunter's Nexus "Session Display Preferences" (toggle tool visibility, compact mode).
+- **Markdown Rendering**: Improve Markdown display on "How to Play" page (tables, lists, inline styles).
 - Further mobile optimization for all pages (Dice Roller, Card Generator, Events, NPC Generator, Shop, Profile, etc.).
 - Caching strategies for Google Sheet data to improve performance in production.
 - Address any remaining warnings from the build process (e.g., related to Handlebars, OpenTelemetry if not critical).